ashishtiwari1993/ashish.one/content/about.md

 ![Ashish Tiwari](/img/speaker-pic/ashish.jpg)

-I’m a Principal Solutions Architect – Search Specialist, passionate about building and scaling search and GenAI-driven solutions.
+I’m a **Principal Solutions Architect – Search & GenAI Specialist**, passionate about building and scaling search and GenAI-driven solutions.
 My journey started as a Software Engineer, and over the years I’ve worked across diverse stacks, databases, and programming languages—solving real-world problems and learning from some of the best minds in the industry.

 Having worn multiple hats in startups, I’ve gained hands-on experience in system design, architecture, scaling, coding, maintenance, customer support, marketing, and community engagement.
 Lately, my focus has been on Generative AI, vector search, embeddings, and Retrieval-Augmented Generation (RAG)—helping bridge the gap between unstructured data and intelligent search experiences.